barrett-ruth/telescope-http.nvim/readme.md

 require('telescope').setup {
     extensions = {
         http = {
             -- How the mozilla url is opened.
-By default: open_url = 'xdg-open %s'
+By default will be configured based on OS: open_url = 'xdg-open %s' -- UNIX
+            -- open_url = 'open %s' -- OSX
+            -- open_url = 'start %s' -- Windows
         }
     }
 }